HRV in sport performance

 TRAINING LOAD

 The distribution of training loads is a fundamental component of periodization.
 The elements that comprise the training load are training volume and intensity.
 The interplay between these two elements will define the total training load.
-Higher training loads will cause a greater degree of ANS disturbance and sympathovagal imbalance.
-Post-exercise HRV analysis appears to be a valuable indicator to evaluate variations in performance level and can indirectly reflect training loads.
-There is evidence that HRV parameters are highly correlated with the intensity and volume of exercise and are inversely related to the level of training load.
+Higher training loads will cause greater ANS disturbance and sympathovagal imbalance.
+Post-exercise HRV analysis appears to be a valuable indicator for evaluating variations in performance level and can indirectly reflect training loads.
+There is evidence that HRV parameters are highly correlated with the intensity and volume of exercise and are inversely related to the training load level.

 RECOVERY AND HEART RATE VARIABILITY IN ATHLETES PERFORMANCE

 On the assumption that physical activity causes stress (a stimulus), the body will respond with a stress reaction on different physiological levels.
-In addition to a stress reaction, adaptation processes occur during the recovery period.
-If the magnitude of the stress stimulus (training load) is high enough (overload principle) to evoke a reaction in the body, then the response will be proportional to the stress level and, as a result, greater training effects will be accomplished (adaptation).
+In addition to a stress reaction, adaptation processes occur during recovery.
+Suppose the magnitude of the stress stimulus (training load) is high enough (overload principle) to evoke a reaction in the body.
+In that case, the response will be proportional to the stress level, and, as a result, greater training effects will be accomplished (adaptation).

-To reach higher performance levels in sports, it is essential to understand that well-designed and integrated rest periods are of great importance.
+To reach higher performance levels in sports, it is essential to understand that well-designed and integrated rest periods are crucial.
 Recovery after training is considered an integral part of the training methodology.
-There is no improvement in performance if there is a lack of optimal recovery.
-Problems occur when the demands are so frequent that the body is not able to adapt.
-This means that the body will continuously be under sympathetic domination during rest as well as during activity.
+Performance will not improve if there is a lack of optimal recovery.
+Problems occur when the demands are so frequent that the body cannot adapt.
+This means the body will continuously be under sympathetic domination during rest and activity.

-Most athletes and sports science personnel understand the importance of recovery after exercise, which is defined as the return of body homeostasis after training to pre-training or near pre-training levels.
+Most athletes and sports science personnel understand the importance of recovery after exercise, defined as the return of body homeostasis after training to pre-training or near pre-training levels.

 Heart rate variability in athletes performance: Train-Recover-Perform

-Every training session can be considered as stress to the body, which in turn causes disturbance of homeostasis and ANS modulation.
-These changes in ANS activity are manifested by increased sympathetic or decreased parasympathetic activity of the ANS and are reflected by HRV parameters.
-One crucial aspect of recovery is sleep, during which parasympathetic activity should dominate; however, an optimal recovery state is generally characterized by the parasympathetic (vagal) predominance of ANS regardless of the time of the day.
+Every training session stresses the body and disturbs homeostasis and ANS modulation.
+These changes in ANS activity manifest as increased sympathetic activity or decreased parasympathetic activity, which reflects in HRV parameters.
+One crucial aspect of recovery is sleep, during which parasympathetic activity should dominate.
+However, an optimal recovery state typically features parasympathetic (vagal) predominance of the ANS, regardless of the time of day.

-There are a variety of parameters that can be used to measure post-exercise recovery (VO2 max, creatine kinase, C-reactive protein, plasma cortisol, blood leukocyte, myeloperoxidase protein level, and glutathione status).
+Various parameters can be used to measure post-exercise recovery (VO2 max, creatine kinase, C-reactive protein, plasma cortisol, blood leukocyte, myeloperoxidase protein level, and glutathione status).
 However, these methods are mostly invasive, time-consuming, and expensive for everyday use.
-Accordingly, the importance of a non-invasive, easy, and affordable method to evaluate recovery is obvious.
-Thus, HRV technology is being increasingly used to evaluate the status and level of recovery.
+Accordingly, the importance of a noninvasive, easy, and affordable method to evaluate recovery is obvious.
+Thus, HRV technology is increasingly used to evaluate the status and level of recovery.

-Long-term high-intensity training sessions gradually decrease the parasympathetic component of HRV which increases during the rest period.
+Long-term high-intensity training sessions gradually decrease the parasympathetic component of HRV, which increases during the rest of the period.
 The sympathetic component demonstrates the opposite tendency.

-The reactivation of parasympathetic activity of HRV to pre-exercise levels as quickly as possible significantly improves the recovery process of athletes.
-The inability to return HRV parameters to pre-exercise or optimal levels in a reasonable time is considered a chronic disturbance in ANS activity, which can lead to overtraining.
+Reactivating HRV’s parasympathetic activity to pre-exercise levels as quickly as possible significantly improves athletes’ recovery.
+When HRV parameters cannot return to pre-exercise or optimal levels within a reasonable time, this indicates a chronic disturbance in ANS activity.
+Such a disturbance can lead to overtraining.

-Today, HRV-based devices and software assist in the recovery analysis of athletes, providing easily interpretable data to trainers and athletes.
-The most common procedure used to evaluate recovery level involves overnight measurement (nocturnal) of HRV, although systems that can assess a quick recovery index (5-minute measurement) are available as well.
+Today, HRV-based devices and software assist in athletes’ recovery analysis, providing easily interpretable data to trainers and athletes.
+The most common procedure to evaluate recovery level involves overnight measurement (nocturnal) of HRV, although systems that can assess a quick recovery index (5-minute measurement) are also available.

 THE USE OF HEART RATE VARIABILITY IN ATHLETES: OVERTRAINING AND HOW AVOID IT?

-Sometimes the line between optimal performance level and overtraining is very thin.
+Sometimes, the line between optimal performance level and overtraining is skinny.

-Overtraining syndrome (OTS) is the result of the long-term imbalance between stress (internal and/or external) and recovery periods.
-There is a large body of evidence implying that significant cardiac autonomic imbalance between the two ANS pathways (sympathetic and parasympathetic) occurs due to overtraining syndrome.
+Overtraining syndrome (OTS) results from a long-term imbalance between stress (internal and external) and recovery periods.
+A large body of evidence implies that overtraining syndrome causes significant cardiac autonomic imbalance between the two ANS pathways (sympathetic and parasympathetic).

-In the literature, there are conflicting results about ANS modulation in overtrained athletes, with some studies reporting a predominance of sympathetic and parasympathetic autonomic tone during an overtrained period.
-These disputed results might be explained by the description of different types of overtraining.
+The literature contains conflicting results about ANS modulation in overtrained athletes.
+Some studies report a predominance of sympathetic and parasympathetic autonomic tone during an overtrained period.
+The description of different types of overtraining might explain these disputed results.

-Two types of OTS have been reported: sympathetic and parasympathetic overtraining, with each having specific physiological characteristics.
+Two types of OTS have been reported: sympathetic and parasympathetic overtraining, each with specific physiological characteristics.

 Sympathetic tone